imathew/blog/content/_index.md

 Here are some outdated tech guides and even more outdated opinions&mdash;just doing my bit to reduce the Web's broken link problem by not deleting them.

-You can contact me via increasingly popular electronic email (firstname at surname dot org) or at one of the following:
+You can contact me via increasingly popular electronic email (firstname at surname dot org) or you can take your chances at one of the following:

 <ul class="compactcleanlist">
     <li><a rel="me noopener" href="https://aus.social/@imathew" title="Mastodon" target="_blank">aus.social/@imathew</a></li>